Highlights from the Ratings and Financial Report for Funko Inc. (FNKO)

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at FNKO starting from Woodson Capital Management, LP, who purchase 181,506 shares at the price of $17.93 back on Aug 20.
-After this action, Woodson Capital Management, LP now owns 4,043,012 shares of Funko Inc., valued at $3,254,965 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at FNKO starting from Dellomo Gino, who sale 47,731 shares at the price of $20.30 back on Aug 26.
+After this action, Dellomo Gino now owns 0 shares of Funko Inc., valued at $969,121 using the latest closing price.

-Fall Jung Jennifer, the CHIEF FINANCIAL OFFICER of Funko Inc., sale 851 shares at $17.59 during a trade that took place back on Aug 13, which means that Fall Jung Jennifer is holding 8,811 shares at $14,969 based on the most recent closing price.
+ACON Equity GenPar, L.L.C., the Director of Funko Inc., sale 47,731 shares at $20.30 during a trade that took place back on Aug 26, which means that ACON Equity GenPar, L.L.C. is holding 0 shares at $969,121 based on the most recent closing price.

 Stock Fundamentals for FNKO